delabassee/java-lab/lab4-preview.md

 ![](./images/lab4-1.png " ")

-This simple application uses a Record (see Lab 6) which is a Preview Feature in Java 15.
-That error simply informs you that preview features are disabled by default.
-To use those you need to explicitly enable them using the `--enable-preview` java compiler flag.
+This simple application uses a Record (see Lab 7) which is a Preview Feature in Java 15.
+This error simply informs you that preview features are disabled by default.
+To use those, you need to explicitly enable them using the `--enable-preview` java compiler flag.
 Note that, you also need to confirm to the Java compiler which version of the Preview Feature you are using (ex. using the `--release` flag).

 ` javac --enable-preview --release 15 Hello.java`